-Fitting is fairly straight forward, just a case of loosening off the existing handlebar clamp, switch gear, levers, throttle etc. Remove the old bar ends (stock Fazer bar ends won’t fit the Renthals) and left grip.
-With everything loose, move the bars to the left to enable you to slide off all the gear on the right of the bars, then vice-versa for the left switch gear and clutch lever.
-Installing the new Renthal 758’s is simply the reverse.
-The 758’s have some handy locating lines around the middle to aid positioning and ensure your clamp them down perfectly centre.
+Fitting is fairly straightforward, just a case of loosening off the existing handlebar clamp, switchgear, levers, throttle etc. Remove the old bar ends (stock Fazer bar ends won’t fit the Renthal Ultra Lows) and left grip.
+With everything loose, move the bars to the left to enable you to slide off all the gear on the right of the bars, then vice-versa for the left switchgear and clutch lever.
+Installing the new Renthal 758 Ultra Low bars is simply the reverse.
+The 758s have some handy locating lines around the middle to aid positioning and ensure your clamp them down perfectly centre.
 Don’t tighten everything up until you’ve sat on the bike and got the positions of everything just right for comfort and to ensure you can swing the bars from lock to lock freely without whacking the fairing or knuckles on mirrors.
 With dimensions close to stock bars, there is no need to worry about cables/hoses being too short.

-Note that the switchgear have a locating pin inside to prevent them spinning.
-However the new Renthal bars won’t have a corresponding hole.
-Some people will drill a hole specially, but it can be tricky getting this positioned just right.
+Note that the switchgear has a locating pin inside to prevent them from spinning.
+However, the new Renthal bars won’t have a corresponding hole.
+Some people will drill a hole especially, but it can be tricky getting this positioned just right.
 Plus, it will invalidate the warranty for the bars (Renthal claim it will weaken the bars).
-I opted for filing down the locating pin in the switch gear and then wrapping the bars with some self amalgamating tape to prevent the switchgear spinning around.
+I opted for filing down the locating pin in the switchgear and then wrapping the bars with some self-amalgamating tape to prevent the switchgear from spinning around.

 Edit: I’ve since added R&G bar ends, which work well but do make the bars considerably wider.